robch/book-of-ai/docs/sk-chat/sk-chat-streaming-with-functions-cs/sample-overview.md

 ## SemanticKernelCustomFunctions.cs

-**STEP 1**: Define custom functions that can be auto-invoked by the kernel:
+**STEP 1**: Define custom functions that can be auto-invoked by the kernel.

 ``` csharp title="SemanticKernelCustomFunctions.cs"
 [KernelFunction, Description("Gets the current weather for a location.")]